ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 </div>

-This is especially usefull if you want to visualise the data coming from your application.
+This is especially useful if you want to visualise the data coming from your application.
 We are also able to define cloudwatch alarms based on our custom metrics.
-We have created an alarm that triggers when our **RPI_BACKEND_STATUS** status metric is not received for 3 data points in a row.
+We have created an alarm that triggers when our **RPI_BACKEND_STATUS** status metric is missing for 3 data points in a row.
 This means that after 15 minutes of not receiving this metric, the cloudwatch alarm will trigger and notifies us via email that the RPI is either down or disconnected from the internet.
 This enables us to respond quickly and take action to restore connectivity to the device.